devil-23f2003711/hackathon_annam/README.md

-# 🌱 Soil Classification Hackathon
+# 🌱 Annam.AI - Soil Classification Hackathon

 Welcome to the **Soil Classification Hackathon Repository** — a two-part machine learning challenge focused on predicting soil types using structured data and AI modeling techniques.